SSWConsulting/SSW.Rules.Content/rules/use-ai-to-generate-spec-reviews/rule.md

   ::: greybox
   Prompt:
-  Use these requirements to draft a specification review:
+  Use these requirements to draft a Specification Review:

   1. Web application on Azure
   2. Capture user feedback